Staff would rather communicate with their immediate supervisor than any other level of management.

-It is difficult for managers to provide to communications if they receive information at the same time as their team.
+It’s difficult for managers to provide communications if they receive information at the same time as their team.
 Advance warning, at least for important internal communications, allows them to consider the impact, ask questions and to prepare answers to questions their team are likely to ask.

 Send automatic Desktop Alerts to helpdesk moderators to ensure managers receive fast and effective support.

 3. Measure how well managers are cascading information

 Survey staff regularly to benchmark and check how well each employee understands important messages.